beaugaines/beaugaines.github.com/source/_posts/2013-03-15-the-charms-of-amortized-cost-analysis.markdown

 - MongoDB in Action

 In addition I have a new Rails project I want to work on - a tool for private tutors and teachers.
 So many projects, so little time...

+ALSO...have some new titles to put on the 'To Do' list...including these:

+_Object Thinking_, David West; _Elemental Design Patterns_, JM Smith; _Domain Driven Design_, Eric Evans; _Refactoring_, Fowler et al, _Exploring Everyday Things with R and Ruby_, SS Chang, and Brian Ward's book on Unix and Superusers, which I own, and the contents of which I should already know, but I'm going to read it anyway.